foxws/foxws/resources/markdown/posts/wireuse/property-synthesizers.md

 ```

 > Warning: This will replace parts of the Livewire model binding property synthesizers.
 Be careful and test the adjustments!

+It is recommended to also apply [Enforcing Morph Maps](https://livewire.laravel.com/docs/properties#properties-expose-system-information-to-the-browser).

 If you need to use model keys in your views and collections, it is recommended to use `$model->getRouteKey()` instead of `$model->getKey()`/`$model->id`.